In This Section

 Unsuccessful Progression to Professional Graduate PA programs:

-A third year student in the accelerated track with a science and overall GPA above a 3.20 who is denied progression to PCOM due to an unsuccessful interview and/or interpersonal or maturity issues may remain at USciences and attempt to improve their requirement profile.
+A third year student in the accelerated track with a science and overall GPA above a 3.20 who is denied progression to a professional graduate PA program may remain at USciences and attempt to improve their requirement profile.

 However, should this occur they must change their major.
 Health science or biomedical science are recommended.